mahdiimahd/minimal/index.md

 # [ZDL NFT]

 If you're reading this you've probably seen collections of collections of "uniquely generated collectibles".
-Collectibles are great, but the 7,777 ZDL tokens are here to simply enable anyone with access to the Ethereum blockchain to simultaneously contribute to disenfranchised communities, buy early shares of [bosiér](https://bosier.xyz) - which we'll get to soon - and drip with urgency and priority.
+Collectibles are great, but the 7,777 ZDL tokens are here to simply enable anyone with access to the Ethereum blockchain to simultaneously contribute to disenfranchised communities, become a [bosiér](https://bosier.xyz) shareholder - which we'll get to soon - and drip with urgency and priority.
 Zero Day Loot is a global initiative that is globally influenced.

 # [bosiér;](https://bosier.xyz)